Forest School Level 3 Training FAQs

 There are so many trainers out there, why should I train with Go Wild?

-If you want a personal approach to training then we think we're your best bet.
-We have been teaching forest school sessions for almost a decade and have a wealth of experience with all ages and abilities.
-We're a small company and we pride ourselves on our personal approach.
+If you want a personal approach to training then I'm a great choice!
+I have been teaching forest school sessions for almost a decade and have a wealth of experience with all ages and abilities.
+I run a very a small company and we pride ourselves on our personal approach.

-Whether it's a simple question you ask to our closed Facebook Group of trainees, an email to us asking for advice, or access to secret Go Wild events to develop your skills, we are there for you every step of the way.
+Whether it's a simple question you ask to our closed Facebook Group of trainees, an email to me asking for advice, or access to secret Go Wild events to develop your skills, I am there for you every step of the way.

-Jackie is a Forest School Association Registered Trainer, which means that her training has been scrutinised by the forest school professional body and it has been deemed to pass the very high standards set by the Association.
+I am a Forest School Association Endorsed Trainer, which means that my training has been scrutinised by the forest school professional body and it has been deemed to pass the very high standards set by the Association.

-If you want to know what our trainees think of us, have a look at the testimonials at the bottom of the training page.
-And then of course, there's our 2017 Woodlands Best Course award.
+If you want to know what our trainees think of me, have a look at the testimonials at the bottom of the training page.
+And then of course, there's my 2017 Woodlands Best Course award.

 I haven't done a Level 1 or Level 2 forest school qualification, do I have to?